Dynamical thermalization and turbulence in social stratification models: Model description

 We mention, that the results presented in Fig.~\ref{fig1} and other subsequent figures below concern one specific random realization of both matrices $D$ and $H^{\rm GOE}$ in (\ref{eqHdef}) but we verified that other random realizations give very close results.
 In particular, concerning $H^{\rm GOE}$ the coefficient $\kappa=0.5$ is relatively weak producing essentially only a spectral smoothing of the eigenvalues of $A$.

-It is convenient to characterize the eigenstates $\phi_{n}^{(m)}$ of the linear Hamiltonian $H$ by the inverse participation ratio (IPR) $\xi = \left(\sum_n |\phi_{n}^{(m)}|^4\right)^{-1}$ (assuming normalization $\sum_n |\phi_{n}^{(m)}|^2=1$) which is often used to describe the localization properties of eigenstates in disordered solids (see e.g. \cite{mirlin}) since the IPR $\xi$ corresponds roughly to the number of nodes over which the eigenstate is localized.
+It is convenient to characterize the eigenstates $\phi_{n}^{(m)}$ of the linear Hamiltonian $H$ by their IPR $\xi$ (see above for the precise definition) which is often used to describe the localization properties of eigenstates in disordered solids (see e.g. \cite{mirlin}) since $\xi$ corresponds roughly to the number of nodes over which the eigenstate is localized.
 The dependence of the IPR on the eigenstate energy $E$ is shown in Fig.~\ref{fig2}.
 Typical values of $\xi$ decrease with increasing parameter $W$ since the factor $f$ in (\ref{eqHdef}) is relatively small.
 At the same time, the IPR seems to be randomly distributed with values in some interval $[1,\xi_{\rm max}]$ with the rough value $\xi_{\rm max}\sim 25/W$ and with smaller values at the spectral boundaries.

 For comparison, the RMT model used in \cite{rmtprl} corresponds to typical values $\xi\sim N$ where $N$ is the size of the RMT-matrix with strongly ergodic eigenstates.
 Generally, we expect that for the issue of thermalization in (\ref{eqNLeq1}), large $\xi$ values are favorable to achieve thermalization more quickly and at more modest values of $\beta$ (still slightly above the chaos border $\beta>\beta_{ch}$).
 Here for the SSS model typical values of $\xi$ are much smaller.
 At $W=8$, we have still many IPR values $\sim 2-3>1$ with some state mixing and also $W>f \tilde B\approx 1.6$ where $\tilde B\approx 16$ is the bandwidth of $A+\kappa H^{\rm GOE}$.
 This value of $W$ seems to be a reasonable compromise between significant mixing of states and dominant diagonal.
 Therefore, in the following, we fix $W=8$, $\kappa=0.5$, $f=0.1$ in (\ref{eqHdef}) which corresponds to a homogeneous stratification of energy and eigenstates.
 In our opinion, these parameters correspond to a typical social stratification in a society.